 Fabulously fun Pumpkin Earthquake Cake is going to rock your world!
 So easy to do and so good to eat.
-This recipe is based off on my original Earthquake Cake, which has been a fan favorite!
+With its pumpkin and chocolate overload, this is a must make.
+You have all sorts of flavors with each fork full and you won’t be able to stop.

 What exactly is an earthquake cake?
 It’s similar to a dump cake… but it gets its name from all the cracks and crevices on top when it’s done baking.
 Similar to how an earthquake would affect land.
 Pretty smart name if you ask me! 🙂